Germany’s Greens and Free Democrats (FDP) are taking the lead in forming the next coalition government.

 Switching to an Australian- or Canadian-style points-based immigration system would encourage more skilled migration at the expense of family reunification.
 Both parties support it.
 The Greens will have to compromise on the numbers.

 Both parties want Germans to buy more electric cars and travel more often by rail than air.
-The Greens go too far in banning and taxing things to make this happen, which will hurt low-income commuters.
+The Greens go too far in proposing to ban and tax things to make this happen, which will hurt low-income commuters.
 But the FDP can’t except the market to sort this out.

 Ban the sale of polluting cars somewhere in the 2030s, but don’t raise fuel tax now.
 Invest in rail.
 Study privatizing Deutsche Bahn.
 Phase out airport subsidies and push for a European kerosene tax.